emmt/OIFITS.jl/README.md

 ```
 returns a Julia array with the contents of the `colnum`-th column of the
 current HDU in FITS file handle `ff`.
 The current HDU must be a FITS table
-(and ASCII or a binary one).
+(an ASCII or a binary one).
 The last dimension of the result corresponds
 to the rows of the table.